 The film has been placed in the hands of Robby Henson who previously made the Western Pharaoh’s Army (1995) and subsequently stayed within the horror genre to make Thr3e (2006) and the adaptation of Frank Peretti’s House.
 The film is co-produced by Scott Derrickson, the director of The Exorcism of Emily Rose and other works such as The Day the Earth Stood Still (2008), Sinister (2012), Deliver Us from Evil (2014) and Doctor Strange (2016), and himself an openly Christian believer.

 From the outset, The Visitation strikes as much better than most of the other above-listed Christian films.
 You need only compare it to the Lalondes’ films, which are cheaply made and employ actors who are well down the C-list rung.
 By contrast, The Visitation brings in some more than reasonable names – former Hal Hartley star Martin Donovan, Kelly Lynch, c/w singer Randy Travis and Edward Furlong, who actually gives one of the better performances he has since the career slump he went into throughout the 1990s/2000s following his troubles with DUI, domestic battery and drug possession.

-The film sets all of this up rather well.
+The film sets all of this up quite well.
 For nearly three-quarters of the show, The Visitation looked promising – it was certainly better structured as a story, less preachy and more dramatically assured than most of the above-listed Christian films.
 It is only in its final explanatory sections that the film falters.
-Here the preachiness kicks in and we get some hurried stuff involving cheaply depicted possessions and an exorcism, although the final confrontation between Martin Donovan and Edward Furlong does tie many of the story strands throughout the show nicely together.
+Here the preachiness kicks in and we get some hurried stuff involving cheaply depicted possessions and an exorcism.
+On the plus side, the final confrontation between Martin Donovan and Edward Furlong does tie many of the story strands throughout the show nicely together.